 Note: There will also be times when you experience a blue screen error that says contact windows.com/stopcode.
 The link will take you online to a Microsoft page to help you troubleshoot for Blue Screen of Death errors.

-Sometimes there will be times when you are unable to find the stop code Windows 10 display.
-However, there are some ways to find the exact code inside your system.
+Sometimes there will be times when you cannot find the stop code Windows 10 display—however, some ways to find the exact code inside your system.
 You can access your PC’s Event Viewer, or you can also use third-party software.

 In Windows 10, you have a range of tools that you can use to your advantage.
-One of these tools is the event view.
-This is a built-in utility that keeps track of every event happening inside your system.
+One of these tools is the event view, and this built-in utility keeps track of every event inside your system.

 This is a crucial tool if you want to find real solutions to your BSOD errors.
 To access the Event Viewer and review the event log, follow the steps below.

-In your start menu, type event viewer and click on “Run as administrator.”
+In your start menu, type event viewer and click “Run as administrator.”

 In the right panel, click Create Custom View.
 Locate Windows Logs.
 Select the time you experienced a blue screen of death errors from the drop next to Logged in the Custom View window.

 Next, under the Event Level, choose Error and Critical.
 You need to select Windows Logs for Event Logs.
 After selecting the correct options, the OK button will be enabled.
 Click OK.

 Assign a name to the custom-made view.
 Click on OK.